ICB-DCM/solverstudy/README.md

 ## Preparations

 The study was performed on Linux (Ubuntu 20.10) with Anaconda python 3.8.5.
 All scripts can be found under `Python_Scripts`, which we henceforth assume to be the working directory (`cd Python_Scripts`).
+We recommend the installation of a virtual environment using conda:

+    conda create -n solverstudy python=3.8
+    conda activate solverstudy

 All required dependencies can be installed via

     pip install -r ../Software/requirements.txt

+In the case of an virtual environment, the requirements must be installed to the specific conda environment, i.e.,

+    ~/anaconda/envs/solverstudy/bin/pip install -r ../Software/requirements.txt

+or, if miniconda is used instead of anaconda:

+    ~/miniconda3/envs/solverstudy/bin/pip install -r ../Software/requirements.txt

+Furthermore, since AMICI requires BLAS support and swig, those need to be installed if a new virtual environment was created.
+This done for anaconda (and with the respective changes for miniconda3) environments (on Linux) via

+    conda install -n solverstudy -c conda-forge openblas conda install -n solverstudy -c anaconda swig

 The study writes and loads its data from a data base folder, which can be configured via the environment variable